aliesmn/MTest/README.md

-This is Mid Term Project of Ali Esm
+This is a Test for Ali Esm